K. Dean Larson

 National Space Society Board of Directors

-His education includes a bachelor’s degree in astronautical engineering, two master’s degrees (physics and operations management), and a Ph.D. in particle physics.
-His professional experience includes piloting Air Force jets as well as conducting numerous studies and analyses, defining/writing system requirements, supporting system acquisitions, and conducting developmental and operational testing activities for a variety of government departments and agencies.
+Dr. Larson’s education includes a bachelor’s degree in astronautical engineering, two master’s degrees (physics and operations management), and a Ph.D. in particle physics.
+His professional experience includes piloting Air Force jets as well as conducting numerous studies and analyses, defining/writing system requirements, supporting system acquisitions, conducting developmental and operational testing activities, and verifying/validating software for a variety of government departments and agencies.

-As one example, he was the technical lead on a congressionally mandated study of the costs, risks, and benefits of human spaceflight where, in association with top NASA management and several NASA centers, his group examined three reference missions: a 100-meter-deep drilling mission to Mars, an exploration mission to the Lunar South Pole, and the construction of a large space-science telescope at a Lagrange point.
+As one example, he was the technical lead on a congressionally mandated study of the costs, risks, and benefits of human spaceflight.
+Working with top NASA management and several NASA centers, his group examined three reference missions: a 100-meter-deep drilling mission to Mars, an exploration mission to the Lunar South Pole, and the construction of a large space-science telescope at a Lagrange point.
 In addition to costs, risks, and benefits, the study helped determine the tasks associated with each mission that should be done by humans and those more appropriately done by robots.

-As a member of the Board of Directors, Dr. Larson sees NSS as playing a key role in enabling and facilitating the development of the new space economy.
+As a member of the NSS Board of Directors, Dr. Larson sees NSS as playing a key role in enabling and facilitating the development of the new space economy.
 To this end, he is working toward policies that will encourage the development of infrastructure that will allow and support space development.
-He is actively looking for impediments to development, like the lack of legal clarity on the ownership of mineral rights, that can be removed or mitigated by NSS.
+He is actively looking for impediments to space development, like the lack of legal clarity on the ownership of mineral rights.
 The idea is to find these impediments, whether they be legal, technological, or regulatory, and address them either by using NSS resources, or by collaborating with other organizations, or both.